orangeraj/2025/readme.txt

 Menu items can be decided as per need with pricing
 You get separate backup to keep your important customers Order history lets you analyse daily volume of orders.

+if you want to use app on your system just download dist/main.exe and start using